 - No monthly maintenance fees.
 Monthly maintenance fees can eat away at a small savings balance in a short amount of time.
 To preserve your child’s net worth as much as possible, choose a savings account with no monthly maintenance or account fees.

 - Online account management.
 While you may want to use a bank with a local branch to better illustrate the concept of a bank, it’s also important to have online access.
 With online account management tools, it’s much easier to keep track of your child’s growing nest egg for them until they are able to do it on their own.

 - A high interest rate.
 Since your child’s savings account will likely be in place until they reach adulthood, it’s important to choose an interest-bearing account.
 For some of the best options out there, read How to Find the Best Savings Account.

-How to Open a Savings Account for Your Child
+What do You Need to Open a Bank Account for Your Child?